sdcnku/micropython/docs/library/omv.image.rst

    0.1) and max (with 0.9) of a color distribution without outlier effects ruining your results for adaptive color tracking.

+.. method:: histogram.get_threhsold()

+   Uses Otsu's Method to compute the optimal threshold values that split the histogram into two halves for each channel of the histogram.
+This method returns a ``threshold`` object.
+This method is particularly useful for determining optimal ``binary()`` thresholds.

 .. method:: histogram.get_statistics()

    Computes the mean, median, mode, standard deviation, min, max, lower